-Haunted houses are a perfect getaway from reality when you need a break from the real world.
-They offer a scary and exciting evening that you, your friends and family will never forget.
-There are great haunted houses in Indiana all over the state.
-They include multiple levels of scare tactics and excitement for the entire family.
+Haunted houses are a perfect escape from reality when you need a break.
+They offer a scary and exciting evening that you, your friends and family won’t soon forget.
+The best haunted houses in Indiana are located throughout the state.
+They include multiple levels of scare tactics and excitement for all thrill-seekers.

 What haunted houses are open right now?

-Do you get a thrill from ghosts in clown masks and simulated insane asylums?
-Luckily, Indiana has an assortment of haunted houses to choose from for all scare fanatics.
-These four haunted experiences offer a unique take on the classic haunted house.
+Indiana has an assortment of haunted houses for all scare fanatics.
+These haunted experiences offer a unique take on the classic haunted house.
 Want to know more about their hours, guidelines and scaring rules?
-Check out their websites for more information, including hours of operation, before you head out with your fright-filled entourage.
+Check out their websites for more information on their fright-filled entourage.

-If haunted houses aren’t necessarily your favorite fall activity, you’re in luck.
-There are a variety of options for fall entertainment.
-The list is Indiana includes visiting apple orchards and pumpkin patches, cooking delicious and cozy recipes with friends and family, having a fire pit outside, watching your favorite movie while bundled under the covers or enjoying a late evening walk as temperatures begin to drop before winter.
+If visiting haunted houses isn’t your favorite fall activity, you’re in luck.
+There are a variety of other options for fall entertainment that include heading to apple orchards and pumpkin patches around the state of Indiana, cooking delicious recipes with friends and family, having a fire pit outside, watching your favorite movie while bundled up under a cozy blanket or enjoying a brisk evening walk before winter arrives.

 *The information in this article was compiled from a variety of sources and is intended to provide helpful tips only.